 What is it you’re really selling, Coach?
 Is it what you should be selling to that prospect you’re about to call for the first time?
 Know before you get started.
 For this generation of college prospect, it’s often something more or deeper than the thing you’re excited about.
 And sometimes, it’s less.

 YES STRATEGY #2: Disarm Your Prospect

-In recruiting, we’re not really talking about “opponents” in terms of how you might view your recruits (their parents, perhaps…just kidding).
-The prospect and their parents are not your enemy.
+In recruiting, we’re not really talking about “opponents” in terms of how you might view your recruits.
+The prospect – and their parents – are not your enemy.
 And in a negotiation about what you’re offering them at your program you’re better off thinking the same way.
 That is, instead of looking at the recruiting process as two sides facing off over the offer you’re making, you’ll get much better results if you “step to the other side.”
 In other words, do the opposite of what your recruit expects.

 And the easiest way to do this?
 Simply agree with your “opponent” on as many points as you can.
 Build consensus first, before you try to defend a single counterpoint of your own.
 Most negotiation experts tell us the best negotiators even steer clear of using the word “but.”
 They instinctively replace it with “and” wherever possible.

-These are just copywriting tricks, of course.
-The bigger idea is that when you can show agreement with your prospect’s own opinions – in person, over the phone or in print – do so.
+At their root, these are just time-tested copywriting techniques, of course.
+The bigger idea I want to try to convey to you as a recruiter is that when you can show agreement with your prospect’s own opinions – in person, over the phone or in print – do so.
 It will pay off in the end.